ShipEngine/connect-website/native-rendering/documents-designer/data-source.md

 $['shipment']['tracking_number']
 ```

-For each document you need to select DataSource property.
-Select a 'package' if you want to print label for each package, and 'shipment' if you want only one label for whole shipment.
+For each document you need to select DataSource property value:
+**package** -  prints a label for each package in the shipment;
+**shipment** - prints only one label for the whole shipment.

 ![Data Source](./images/data-source.png)
 &nbsp;